Analysts Set Expectations for Mcdonald’s Corp’s Q3 2020 Earnings (NYSE:MCD)

-Several other brokerages also recently weighed in on MCD.
-Morgan Stanley raised their price target on Mcdonald’s from $200.00 to $207.00 and gave the stock an “overweight” rating in a report on Monday.
-MKM Partners reaffirmed a “buy” rating and set a $210.00 target price on shares of Mcdonald’s in a report on Monday, June 15th.
-BMO Capital Markets lifted their target price on Mcdonald’s from $215.00 to $220.00 and gave the stock an “outperform” rating in a report on Wednesday, June 24th.
-Cowen lifted their target price on Mcdonald’s from $180.00 to $190.00 and gave the stock an “outperform” rating in a report on Thursday, April 9th.
-Finally, JPMorgan Chase & Co. lifted their target price on Mcdonald’s from $180.00 to $204.00 and gave the stock an “overweight” rating in a report on Wednesday, June 24th.
-Seven analysts have rated the stock with a hold rating and twenty-three have issued a buy rating to the stock.
-The company currently has a consensus rating of “Buy” and an average price target of $210.61.

-Mcdonald’s (NYSE:MCD) last issued its quarterly earnings results on Thursday, April 30th.
-The fast-food giant reported $1.47 earnings per share for the quarter, missing the consensus estimate of $1.59 by ($0.12).
-The business had revenue of $4.71 billion during the quarter, compared to analyst estimates of $4.66 billion.
-Mcdonald’s had a negative return on equity of 70.25% and a net margin of 27.86%.
-Mcdonald’s’s revenue was down 6.2% compared to the same quarter last year.
-During the same period in the prior year, the business posted $1.78 EPS.
+Mcdonald’s (NYSE:MCD) last posted its quarterly earnings results on Tuesday, July 28th.
+The fast-food giant reported $0.66 EPS for the quarter, missing the Zacks’ consensus estimate of $0.76 by ($0.10).
+Mcdonald’s had a net margin of 24.78% and a negative return on equity of 53.94%.
+The firm had revenue of $3.76 billion for the quarter, compared to analysts’ expectations of $3.73 billion.
+During the same quarter in the previous year, the company earned $2.05 EPS.
+The company’s quarterly revenue was down 29.6% compared to the same quarter last year.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, September 15th.
-Investors of record on Tuesday, September 1st will be given a dividend of $1.25 per share.
-This represents a $5.00 annualized dividend and a dividend yield of 2.53%.
-The ex-dividend date is Monday, August 31st.
-Mcdonald’s’s payout ratio is 63.78%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, September 15th.
+Shareholders of record on Tuesday, September 1st will be given a $1.25 dividend.
+The ex-dividend date of this dividend is Monday, August 31st.
+This represents a $5.00 annualized dividend and a yield of 2.56%.
+Mcdonald’s’s payout ratio is presently 63.78%.

-Several institutional investors and hedge funds have recently modified their holdings of MCD.
-Wellington Management Group LLP increased its position in shares of Mcdonald’s by 45.1% during the first quarter.
-Wellington Management Group LLP now owns 30,036,309 shares of the fast-food giant’s stock worth $4,966,504,000 after purchasing an additional 9,342,704 shares in the last quarter.
-Norges Bank purchased a new stake in shares of Mcdonald’s during the fourth quarter worth approximately $1,579,988,000.
-Magellan Asset Management Ltd increased its position in shares of Mcdonald’s by 62.3% during the first quarter.
-Magellan Asset Management Ltd now owns 5,690,799 shares of the fast-food giant’s stock worth $940,974,000 after purchasing an additional 2,184,908 shares in the last quarter.
-Advisor Group Holdings Inc. purchased a new stake in shares of Mcdonald’s during the first quarter worth approximately $54,127,000.
-Finally, Assenagon Asset Management S.A. increased its position in shares of Mcdonald’s by 487.0% during the first quarter.
-Assenagon Asset Management S.A. now owns 1,074,733 shares of the fast-food giant’s stock worth $177,707,000 after purchasing an additional 891,641 shares in the last quarter.
-Hedge funds and other institutional investors own 67.04% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Pacific Wealth Strategies Group Inc. raised its position in Mcdonald’s by 16.4% in the first quarter.
+Pacific Wealth Strategies Group Inc. now owns 3,054 shares of the fast-food giant’s stock worth $505,000 after acquiring an additional 430 shares during the period.
+National Asset Management Inc. raised its position in shares of Mcdonald’s by 45.6% during the 1st quarter.
+National Asset Management Inc. now owns 21,081 shares of the fast-food giant’s stock valued at $3,487,000 after purchasing an additional 6,600 shares during the period.
+Edge Capital Group LLC raised its position in shares of Mcdonald’s by 131.0% during the 1st quarter.
+Edge Capital Group LLC now owns 12,240 shares of the fast-food giant’s stock valued at $2,024,000 after purchasing an additional 6,941 shares during the period.
+Raymond James Financial Services Advisors Inc. raised its position in shares of Mcdonald’s by 4.2% during the 2nd quarter.
+Raymond James Financial Services Advisors Inc. now owns 368,321 shares of the fast-food giant’s stock valued at $67,951,000 after purchasing an additional 14,683 shares during the period.
+Finally, APG Asset Management N.V. raised its position in shares of Mcdonald’s by 6.3% during the 1st quarter.
+APG Asset Management N.V. now owns 2,443,086 shares of the fast-food giant’s stock valued at $413,183,000 after purchasing an additional 144,819 shares during the period.
+Institutional investors and hedge funds own 67.04% of the company’s stock.

 About Mcdonald’s